Cold Is My Teacher: That Night I Almost Froze to Death

 Let me tell you the story of my trip into the Gila Wilderness in New Mexico in late winter 2020.
 I began this trip on Feb.
 20th in winding, hour-long security lines at the SeaTac airport in Washington State, with just a few people wearing masks among hundreds of tightly-packed, equally-impatient travelers.
 In the northward direction, I book ended the trip on March 3rd, arriving back in SeaTac to a relatively empty airport, less than two weeks before the Great Coronavirus Lockdown.
 Now, just two months later, most everyone in Bellingham, WA is wearing masks to the neighborhood grocery store.
 Looking back, the timing was eerie.
 It feels like another generation ago at this point.
 Fortunately, before this was old news and the world completely changed, I managed to ‘put pen to paper’ and record these memories of a profoundly personal experience.

 When I planned this trip, I purposely designed it to be an experience well outside my existing knowledge base and standard comfort zone.
 This made the logistics planning seem scary for months in advance, which is likely my main reason for choosing this trip for a two week vacation.
 I don’t know the desert environment like I know the mountains of the Pacific Northwest.
 There’s no doubt the temperate rain forest I interact with on a semi-regular basis is a rather difficult mistress, but I know basically how she plays.
 I have a strongly imprinted concept of where the primary difficulty lies, and just as important, where the sweet parts can be found.
 We don’t go outside just to suffer!
 We are in search of that elusive state of bliss — the rainbow over the cliff band, the sunset on the desolate beach, the glimpse of rare wildlife.
 By being shielded from the majority of nature’s built-in challenges, we also miss her near constant beauty.
-For this historically unique form of human that has been softened by society’s constant comforts and enhanced by technology — is seeking more authentic forms of suffering.
+It seems this historically unique “human” being we have become — softened by society’s constant comforts and enhanced by technology — is seeking more authentic forms of suffering.
 More rawness!

 In contrast to the ‘known unknown’ of the Pacific Northwest’s wildest places, the unknown and unfamiliar can be the most difficult thing for our emotions to navigate, and for me the desert environment represented that contrast.
 Will it be the cacti I need to worry about?
 Will it be the insects?
 Will it be a lack of water?
 I would not be able to tell you honestly until I tried it out and struggled for myself.
 This is how learning works, even at 43 years of age.